 Pricing

 Cost is a crucial aspect of any development process as it determines the range of features in your SaaS product and the price at which you’ll offer these features to customers.
 Value for money is another crucial benefit of outsourcing, where offshore companies always win.
 By hiring outsourcing specialists, a company can reduce the cost of application development by up to 60% without compromising quality.
-Eastern Europe is considered one of the most popular areas to outsource DevOps specialists.
-This region is one of the fastest growing areas in software development, with top countries for outsourcing such as:
+Central and Eastern Europe remains one of the most sought-after regions to outsource DevOps specialists.
+This region combines a large pool of senior-level engineers with competitive rates and strong alignment with Western European and North American working standards.
+Top countries for outsourcing DevOps talent include:

-A large number of technical universities, along with lower rates compared to other regions, make these countries to be an excellent solution to finding skilful DevOps and software developers for their projects.
-Prices for IT outsourcing in Eastern Europe can vary from one country to another.
-For example, rates for hiring specialists in Ukraine will be lower than for developers in the Czech Republic or Poland.
+A large number of technical universities, along with competitive rates compared to Western Europe and North America, make these countries an excellent destination for finding skilled DevOps and software engineers.
+Rates for IT outsourcing vary by country, seniority level, and specialization.
 Below you can find a table with software development rates by country in Eastern Europe and average rates for other popular outsourcing regions.

 Eastern Europe